mr-doc/mr-doc/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [gulp](https://github.com/gulpjs/gulp) and [mocha](https://github.com/mochajs/mocha).

 ## Updating Docs